 Many other concepts have fallen into disuse, especially religious and patriarchal ones: Piety, guilt, redemption, patriotism, heroism.
 Basically speaking, no one does heroic acts anymore.
 Everyone takes care of themselves and does the most they can to help others, and this suffices to society.
 The mere fact of not being a burden to others is heroic enough.
 We see heroism in pusillanimous acts, such as wearing protection when doing something dangerous and simply avoiding unnecessary risks.
 The whole farce of evil and heroes comes from the same dichotomy between body and soul.
 Nowadays, no one can be evil without simply damaging themselves.
 Besides, evil doesn’t catch on in a harmonious society.
 Since evil is attracted to evil, if there aren’t evil feelings in a society, there’s nothing a single evil person can do; it would be like trying to light up a forest of healthy treas.
 Evil, we’ve learned, is just a symptom of an ill society, and therefore there are no anti-heroes, but simply people who manifest what’s wrong with the world.
 Therefore we treat especially kindly people who manifest evil traits because they’re like a child’s cry for help.

 Now, granted, Valentin is a crying child, so there’s no way to exclude him or overlook him.
-We need to pay attention to him, but is Helena’s way the right one?
+We need to pay attention to him, but is Milena’s way the right one?
 Can there exist a stable sexual relationship with a regressed person?
 What’s the point of their encounters if not just an irresponsible waste of their time.
-Valentin could look for a suitable partner among people with his same condition and Helena could spare both of them the heartbreak of the inevitable dissolution of their relationship.
+Valentin could look for a suitable partner among people with his same condition and Milena could spare both of them the heartbreak of the inevitable dissolution of their relationship.
 Do they both want to be the performers of their own sacrifice?
 What a wasteful way of living!